 Eritrea is entirely reliant on imported refined petroleum products for its electricity generation.
-In 2017, 50 MW have been added to a total installed power capacity to become 195 MW.
-By the end of 2019, 13.5 MW were generated from solar in the off-grid system.
+The total installed capacity is now about 230 MW, with solar generation having been increased to above 37 MW.
 The capacity is not enough as development mainly in mining, agriculture and industry sectors is planned to increase.
 Therefore, harnessing the geothermal potential has a significant impact on the economic development of Eritrea.
 The impact can be viewed as greater stability in the electricity price and lesser strain on the environment.
 Therefore, geothermal energy will have an important input in alleviating expenditure on foreign currency while safeguarding the environment.
-In 2019, 24 professionals took basic training in surface exploration studies in Asmara with the sponsorship of UNEP/ICEIDA.
+In 2019, 24 professionals took a basic training in surface exploration studies in Asmara with the sponsorship of UNEP/ICEIDA.